-The FLEX2 CCR presented in this manual has been subjected to the process of certification at the notified body DEKRA Testing and Certification GmbH, Adlerstraße 29, Essen, Germany and meets the requirements of Regulation (EU) 2016/425.
+The FX CCR presented in this manual has been certified by at the notified body DEKRA Testing and Certification GmbH, Adlerstraße 29, Essen, Germany and meets the requirements of Regulation (EU) 2016/425.
 The essential health and safety requirements are met taking into account DIN EN 14143:2013-10.